 Waiters scores 24, Heat erase 18-point deficit to beat Nets

-Miami Heat forward Okaro White reacts as Brooklyn Nets center Brook Lopez looks away after White hit a 3-point shot late in the fourth quarter of an NBA basketball game, Wednesday, Jan.
-25, 2017, in New York. less Miami Heat forward Okaro White reacts as Brooklyn Nets center Brook Lopez looks away after White hit a 3-point shot late in the fourth quarter of an NBA basketball game, Wednesday, Jan.
-25, 2017, in ... more Miami Heat guard Dion Waiters is congratulated by forward Willie Reed and guard Goran Dragic after hitting a 3-point shot against the Brooklyn Nets with seconds left in an NBA basketball game, Wednesday, Jan.
+Miami Heat guard Dion Waiters is congratulated by forward Willie Reed and guard Goran Dragic after hitting a 3-point shot against the Brooklyn Nets with seconds left in an NBA basketball game, Wednesday, Jan.
 25, 2017, in New York.
+The Heat won 109-106.

 Add your comments below